Characteristic THz-emissions induced by optically excited collective orbital modes: Introduction

 Experimental observations of orbitons in materials remain challenging due to the non-negligible coupling between orbital, phonon, and spin degrees of freedom.
-Although orbiton excitation in orthorhomic manganites such as LaMnO$_3$, has been reported in a previous Raman scattering study \cite{Saitoh2001}, the interpretation of several low-energy peaks as orbitons by the authors has not been supported by subsequent experiments.
+Although orbiton excitation in orthorhombic manganites, such as LaMnO$_3$, has been reported in a previous Raman scattering study \cite{Saitoh2001}, the interpretation of several low-energy peaks as orbitons by the authors has not been supported by subsequent experiments.
 For example, resonating-inelastic X-ray scattering experiments could not capture the orbiton in the energy range suggested by earlier studies \cite{Inami2003,Tanaka2004}.
+Ultrafast pump-probe experiments are powerful alternative tools for studying quasiparticle excitations and their dynamics by selectively modulating electronic, lattice, and spin degrees with optical excitations.
+Polli et al. reported coherent orbital waves with $\sim 31$ THz frequency \cite{Polli2007} in optically excited $\rm{Pr_{1-x}Ca_xMnO_3}$..
 The complex interaction between orbitons and phonons in manganites is expected to create hybridized orbiton-phonon excitations instead of pure orbitons and phonons \cite{Allen1999,Brink2001,Brink2000}.
-Several previous theoretical studies have demonstrated the crucial role of orbiton-phonon coupling, the hybridized character of the corresponding orbiton-phonon excitations, and the shift of the quasiparticle bands \cite{Allen1999,Brink2001,Brink2000,Schmidt2007}.
+The similar energy scales of the orbital super-exchange interaction and electron-phonon coupling in manganites complicate the interpretation of experimental quasiparticle peaks.
+Several previous theoretical studies have demonstrated the crucial role of orbiton-phonon coupling in controlling orbiton dispersion and frequency renormalization \cite{Allen1999,Brink2001,Brink2000,Schmidt2007}.